R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     In a real app you would use the byte array to hold serialised data structures.
 You can use whatever data formats you like.
 You could use a simple string format or a binary format like protocol buffers.

+### Threading

+In this tutorial we won't write a multi-threaded enclave.
+If you want to do this, you'll need to override the `boolean isThreadSafe()` method in the `Enclave` class (use `override val threadSafe: Boolean get() = true` in Kotlin).
+This tells Conclave to allow multiple threads into the enclave simultaneously.
+You're required to opt-in to allowing multi-threading to avoid accidents when someone writes a simple enclave that isn't thread safe, and forgets that the host is malicious and can enter your code with multiple threads simultaneously even if you aren't ready for it, corrupting your application level data via race conditions.
+By blocking multi-threading until you indicate readiness, the hope is that some types of attack can be avoided.
+See the page on [enclave threading](threads.md) to learn more.

 ## Write a simple host program

 An enclave by itself is just a library: you must therefore load it from inside a host program.